mennosmit-dev/AI-Engineer-Certificate/README.md

 ## 🧠 About the Certificate

 The **IBM AI Engineer Professional Certificate** is an in-depth program focusing on machine learning, deep learning, and AI tools, culminating in a final capstone project.
-The certificate is designed to equip learners with the skills needed to become AI engineers, with an emphasis on hands-on learning through projects and
+The certificate is designed to equip learners with the skills needed to become AI engineers, with an emphasis on hands-on learning through projects.